jrladd/jrladd.github.io/blogposts/_posts/2020-05-25-network-glossary.md

 tags: digital humanities, networks, presentations
 ---

 *Below is a glossary of basic terms used in **social network analysis**.
-This list was first compiled for a webinar as part of the [Getty Advanced Workshop on Network Analysis and Digital Art History](https://sites.haa.pitt.edu/na-dah/), but the terms and definitions offered here should be useful to anyone starting out with a humanities network project.*
+This list was first compiled for a webinar as part of the [Getty Advanced Workshop on Network Analysis and Digital Art History](https://sites.haa.pitt.edu/na-dah/) in 2020, but the terms and definitions offered here should be useful to anyone starting out with a humanities network project.*

 ## Basic Terms